Contents Home

 [Note that ELV quotes the year 1911, not 1912.
 Already in the 1937 edition of De Ricci, some of the manuscripts acquired by Voynich are listed as originating from the Collegium Romanum, so the origin of the manuscripts was already known before this letter was opened.
 This is partly due to a publication in 1927 (8), and partly to the discovery of the paper slips with the Petrus Beckx provenance by Garland, around 1937 (9). ]

-[From available independent evidence, it appears that this letter is the most reliable of all sources related to Voynich's acquisition of the manuscripts.
+[From available independent evidence, it appears that this letter is much more reliable than other accounts originating from Wilfrid Voynich, related to his acquisition of the manuscripts.
 It implies that Voynich's 'discovery' and the 'Austrian castle' were part of a cover story, while he confided the truth (or at least part of it) with his wife.
-This entire episode is analysed in detail on this page, strongly benefiting from recently published research (9a) .]
+This entire episode is analysed in detail on this page, strongly benefiting from recently published research (10) .]

 [Based on this new research, a few inaccuracies can now be identified.
 ELV's mention of the Vatican instead of the Society of Jesus is one.
 While the manuscripts were in the process of being sold to the Vatican, Voynich already became involved well before the Vatican made their acquisition.
 More importantly, her mention of Frascati is contradicted by the fact that the collection was preserved in Castel Gandolfo, not far from Frascati but certainly a different place.
 Some speculation about this point is provided on the above-mentioned page.
 ELV's comment in her letter: "He told me at the time, in confidence..." indicates that she obtained this information in or around 1912, 18 years earlier.]